SsenfumaGodfrey/Fong-Fing-Performance-Analysis/README.md

 **Key questions to answer**

-Competitive Action: Did a competitor launch a superior or more affordable product?
+**Competitive Action**: Did a competitor launch a superior or more affordable product?
-Supply Chain Disruption: Was there a production  component shortage?
+**Supply Chain Disruption**: Was there a production  component shortage?
-Marketing/Seasonality: Was there a significant reduction in marketing spend or an unexpected seasonal dip?
+**Marketing/Seasonality**: Was there a significant reduction in marketing spend or an unexpected seasonal dip?
-Economic Factors: Are there broader economic issues affecting consumer spending in your key markets?
+**Economic Factors**: Are there broader economic issues affecting consumer spending in your key markets?

-*Short-Term Tactic* Launch a targeted promotional campaign in the U.S.A and Canada for June to clear inventory and stimulate demand.
+**Short-Term Tactic: Launch a targeted promotional campaign in the U.S.A and Canada for June to clear inventory and stimulate demand.**

  Enhance customer engagement, focus on increasing sales in the lower average contribution like United Kingdom, Germany and Canada.
 By targeting high income demographics and improving product offerings.